akhilmakol/vscode-ai-diagram-as-a-code/README.md

 5. **Maintainability**: Update diagrams when systems change using the same tools
 6. **Automation**: Custom instructions and reusable prompts enable workflow automation
 7. **Knowledge Sharing**: Templated approaches help teams maintain consistent standards

+## Next Steps and Advanced Topics

+- **Automation**: Creating diagrams automatically from code or data
+- **CI/CD Integration**: Generating and validating diagrams in CI/CD pipelines (see [Workflow Integration](workflow_integration.md))
+- **Custom Styling**: Developing organization-specific diagram themes
+- **Accessibility**: Ensuring diagrams are accessible to all users
+- **Advanced AI Prompting**: Developing sophisticated prompts for complex diagrams
+- **Custom Instructions**: Creating specialized AI assistants for specific diagram types (see [Custom Instructions Guide](custom_instructions_guide.md))
+- **Prompt Libraries**: Building and sharing organizational prompt libraries
+- **Industry Adaptations**: Customizing diagram approaches for specific industries (see [Industry Use Cases](industry_use_cases.md))
+- **Development Workflow Integration**: Embedding diagram automation into your development process (see [Workflow Integration](workflow_integration.md))
+- **AI Workflow Automation**: Using reusable prompts to create diagram automation pipelines

+## Documentation Structure

+This project uses a consistent documentation structure to help you navigate between related topics:

+- Each document includes a **Navigation** section at the bottom
+- Links to the main page (README.md) are available on every page
+- Related documents are listed to help you discover connected content
+- The documentation follows a logical learning path from basic to advanced topics

 ## References